 In respect of Weir Mill, they note that the extent of the demolition proposed would considerably diminish the level of significance which is attributed to the completeness of the mill complex raises a large concern.
-Nevertheless, they accept that the proposed development would retain elements of the complex which have been identified to be of the highest significance and that this in turn would still mean that the complex would retain evidence of a number of important innovations mill construction, some sequential evolution, but that this would be highly harmful impact on its significance.
+Nevertheless, they accept that the proposed development would retain elements of the complex which have been identified to be of the highest significance and that this in turn would still mean that the complex would retain evidence of a number of important innovations in mill construction and sequential evolution.

-Consistently with the approach taken by the Conservation Officer, HE expresses that the demolition and revised configuration of the site to facilitate the re-purposing of the site, amongst other detail design maters would have a significant impact on the sense of enclosure and lack of permeability through the site is a characteristic of mill complexes serving a function purpose when they were operational.
-It is however recognised that the scheme retains more of the historic buildings and that this is improvement in respect of the position regarding the ability to read the complex.
+Consistent with the approach taken by the Conservation Officer, HE expresses that the demolition and revised configuration of the site to facilitate the re-purposing of the site, amongst other detail design maters, would have a significant impact on the sense of enclosure and lack of permeability through the site - a characteristic of mill complexes serving a function purpose when they were operational.
+It is however recognised that the scheme retains more of the historic buildings than the previous scheme and that this is an improvement in respect of the position regarding the ability to read the complex.

 Whilst the regeneration of the site should be afforded significant weight, there can be no denying that the development will result in harm to Weir Mill, a complete complex representing the evolution of technologies.

-However, this has to be weighed against the considerable benefits derived from safeguarding the future of the complex, bearing in mind the interventions are necessary in order to ensure that the wider benefits of the scheme can be delivered.
+However, this has to be weighed against the considerable benefits derived from safeguarding the future of the complex, bearing in mind the interventions necessary to ensure that the wider benefits of the scheme can be delivered.